 Why are there sometimes contaminants in my drinking water?

 Many water systems in BC draw their drinking water straight from surface sources.
-Many microbiological contaminants occur naturally and are part of a functioning ecosystem.
+Microbiological contaminants occur naturally and are part of a functioning ecosystem.
 Other contaminants are the result of metals leaching from the ground or from the introduction of fecal matter from livestock or wildlife.

 Who is most at risk from drinking water contamination?